tim-richter/spinne/README.md

 ---

+> WIP: Spinne is in early development and report structure and cli options are subject to change.

+---

 Spinne is a CLI Tool, that analyzes react projects, and creates a component graph from all components that are used.
 This allows you to make some educated guesses about:
 - component usage
 - component relationships